 Instructor: University of Georgia

-Section of required TA training that focuses on DH Pedagogy
+Section of required TA training that focused on DH Pedagogy.

 Summer Scholars – 2019